tiegan/CMPUT404-assignment-css-hell/README.md

 License/Copyright
 =================

-HTML, CSS and JPG files are copyright Tiegan Bonowicz (C) 2017 under the CC-BY-SA 4.0 unported license.
-Attribution should be a hyperlink to the repository and (C) 2017 Tiegan Bonowicz visibile in the text.
+All files except for requirements.org are copyright Tiegan Bonowicz (C) 2017, licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.

 Textual content is copyright
 [Abram Hindle](https://github.com/abramhindle/CMPUT404-assignment-css-hell) (C)